Larry (cat): Work as chief mouser

 Within a month of his arrival at Downing Street, anonymous sources described Larry as having "a distinct lack of killer instinct."
 Later that year, it was revealed that Larry spent more time sleeping than hunting for mice, and shared the company of a female cat, Maisie.
 At one point in 2011, mice were so endemic in Downing Street that the Prime Minister, David Cameron, resorted to throwing a fork at one during a Cabinet dinner.
 His lack of killer instinct also earned him the nickname "Lazy Larry" by the tabloid press.
 He made his first known kill, a mouse, on 22 April 2011.
 On 28 August 2012 Larry made his first public killing, dropping his prey on the lawn in front of Number 10.
 In September 2012 Freya was also appointed the role of Chief Mouser to the Cabinet Office.
 In October 2013 Larry caught four mice in two weeks and one staff member rescued a mouse from his clutches.

-In July 2015, George Osborne, the chancellor of the exchequer, and Cabinet Office minister Matt Hancock, the minister for the Cabinet Office, cornered a mouse in the Chancellor's office, trapping it in a brown paper sandwich bag.
+In July 2015 George Osborne, the Chancellor of the Exchequer, and Matt Hancock, the Minister for the Cabinet Office, cornered a mouse in the Chancellor's office, trapping it in a brown paper sandwich bag.
 The press joked that Osborne might take over the position of Chief Mouser.

+In April 2026 Larry was observed still performing his duties at age 19 by catching a mouse.

+In July 2026, during Andy Burnham's first Cabinet meeting as prime minister, Larry was observed delivering a dead mouse in Downing Street.

+In August 2026, after Burnham established Number 10 North, it was reported that a cardboard cutout of Larry has been installed.

 Health

 In September 2023 The Sun reported that Larry had been in ill health for some time and that Downing Street staff were preparing for his death.
-A statement from Downing Street denied this and described Larry as "happy and healthy."
+A statement from Downing Street denied this and described Larry as "happy and healthy".

 In August 2024 it was reported that staff at Downing Street had begun preparing plans for how to announce Larry's death to the public.
 It was reported however that Larry was still healthy.

+In August 2026, the website Politics UK, founded by a Reform UK councillor, reported that Larry had died.
+They later retracted the story, stating they had got it from "a reliable source that had been hacked".